 The government caused panic among EU citizens living in the UK when it recently declared that free movement for EU citizens would end overnight on 31 October 2019 if the UK left the EU without a deal.
 Suddenly the original no-deal plan - that EU citizens would still be able to enter the UK for three months – was dead.
-EU citizens already living here did not know how they would get back in if they went on holiday for example.
+EU citizens already living here did not know how they would get back into the UK.
+For example, what if they went on holiday?
 Those planning on coming after 31 October 2019 would face – what?
 No one was sure but that is what happens when a government makes manipulative, ill-considered, publicity-seeking announcements.

-This weekend’s Sunday Times reported a U-turn by the government and we are now back to the original no-deal plan for 31 October 2019.
+However, this weekend’s Sunday Times reported a U-turn by the government.
+We are now back to the original no-deal plan for 31 October 2019.

-So free movement will in theory end on 31 October if there is no deal but EU citizens will still be able to enter the UK freely after this date.
+So free movement will, in theory, end on 31 October if there is no deal.
+EU citizens will still be able to enter the UK freely after this date, however.
 There are restrictions – new entrants will only be able to stay for three months.
 If they want to stay longer they will have to apply for ‘temporary leave to remain’ in the UK in order to work or study for example.
 This might be an online registration type application.
 The leave would not lead to permanent settlement.

 Under the original no-deal plan, employers and landlords for example would not be expected to carry out immigration checks on EU citizens until 2021.
 We have to hope that is the case, otherwise there will be chaos.